 (also known as a partner program, affiliate marketing program, or partner marketing program)

 A program offered by an advertiser that provides affiliate marketers a way to earn compensation in exchange for promoting a product or service.
-Affiliates are paid by the advertiser when a predetermined measurable action occurs.
+In an affiliate program, affiliates are paid by the advertiser when a predetermined measurable action occurs.
 This action can be a purchase, form fill, registration, download, or other conversion.

 (also known as a brand, marketer, merchant, or seller)